zabbat/todo_backend/README.md

 For development certs are in docker/nginx/certs
 You wil have to generate certs.
 For deployment, you will probably not have nginx at all, or you will need a non selfsigned cert.
+Script to do this automatically will be added soon.

 To generate cert: